uni7corn/DebugManager/README.md

 ### Open-Source Libraries Used

 1. [AYA Server](https://github.com/liriliri/aya) The previous method for retrieving app icons involved installing an APK and launching a service, which required dealing with permission issues.
 Using the AYA Server, a DEX file is pushed to the device to hook system services, which then starts as a Linux process to store the icons.
+2. [scrcpy](https://github.com/Genymobile/scrcpy) To offer a plug-and-play experience for non-technical users without requiring them to set up environment variables or other configurations, I use the scrcpy open-source project's official release files, which contain both the screen-mirroring and ADB tools.
-2. [Ktor](https://ktor.io/) Used for building the HTTP service.
+3. [Ktor](https://ktor.io/) Used for building the HTTP service.
-3. [Koin](https://insert-koin.io/) Used for dependency injection.
+4. [Koin](https://insert-koin.io/) Used for dependency injection.
-4. [Coil](https://coil-kt.github.io/coil/) Used for image loading.
+5. [Coil](https://coil-kt.github.io/coil/) Used for image loading.
-5. [DataStore](https://klibs.io/project/androidx/androidx) Used for persistent storage of theme and language.
+6. [DataStore](https://klibs.io/project/androidx/androidx) Used for persistent storage of theme and language.